Registration for each training will open ~30 days prior. Descriptions of each training are below the schedule.

-Dr. Jennifer Schoffer Closson CCC-SLP is an Assistant Clinical Professor in the Speech, Language, Hearing, and Occupational Sciences Department at the University of Montana.
+Dr. Jennifer Schoffer Closson CCC-SLP is an Assistant Clinical Professor in the Speech, Language, Hearing, and Occupational Sciences Department.
 Jennifer has presented locally and nationally about autism, clinical SLP education, and secondary transition.
 Having spent 15 years in public schools and private practice, she is passionate about education.

 Breaking Down Executive Functioning Skills 3 hours

 Learn how to assess Executive Functioning, identify needs, and teach in a way that supports your students.
 This training will review goal writing and how to work within the learner’s current demands.

 Evidence-Based Practice for Autism Spectrum Disorder 3 hours

 This training will cover some of the most common used Evidence-Based Practices (EBPs) and how to implement them with students.